 There are also two picnic pavilions at Wellington Rotary Public Beach, offering a sweet view of the water, or grab a spot on the sand for a beach picnic.
 (During the busy summer months, follow The County on Twitter or Facebook for updates on beach capacity and closures.)

 What to eat: The County Picnic has your classic picnic ready to go, all packed up in an insulated bag no less.
 Pick up pizza pie – or actual savory or sweet pie – at the east end of town, at Rock n Rogers or My Pies, respectively.
-Stay healthy with vegan-friendly grub from the Good Place.
+Stay healthy with vegan-friendly grub from the Good Place or a pressed panini and good-for-your-gut juice at Hello Bonjour.
 Grab a burger or a wood-fired pizza from Midtown Brewing Company, or Asian-inspired eats from Idle Wild.
 Enid Grace serves up all kinds of sweets and savouries, and next door, find vegetarian-friendly sandwiches at Lemons.
 At the west end of town, find Chinese and Vietnamese at Saigon, diner takeaway at Orchard Drive Dari-Bar & Grill or find doughnuts across the street at the Lakeshore Farms Market.

 Head to Karlo Estates with your basket, then pick up a glass of vino and one of seven (SEVEN!) of their picnic boxes which are made from scratch with local, whole ingredients.
 Head to the dry stone bridge, a heavenly spot in the vineyard where there’s room for picnic blankets and plenty of picnic tables as well.
 Accessible from the Millennium Trail.